Cara Cunningham: Appearance, transition and gender identity

 Following her mainstream success, Cunningham gradually began to change her image from feminine to masculine, eventually adopting a predominantly masculine appearance by 2012.
 Cunningham said that although she understands she is more socially or traditionally attractive, she dislikes people saying it and "the most irritating thing" is when men that she finds attractive say that they find her more attractive this way.
 She felt that people should accept all of her instead of only the masculine side, and that dating is difficult because "[the guys] can't always accept that [she] used to dress up or that that's a part of [her] still and that [she still dresses up]."
 She identifies with the acceptance that she received from her grandmother, who always wanted her to present as masculine, but she also finds it upsetting because she did not accept the way Cunningham was before.

-Cunningham previously said that her gender was not male and female, but a combination of both, although it is more so a different gender at times, and that it was not a conscious effort for her to become more masculine.
-"I started gradually.
+Cunningham previously said that her gender was an amalgam: "I started gradually.
 I was wearing less makeup and pushing my hair back and putting it in a pony tail instead of curling it or wearing it long."
 She stated that she "never realize[s] the changes that are taking place.
 They literally just happen" and that "[her] hair extensions got shorter and shorter and [she] went from 26-inch extensions to shoulder-length extensions."
 She said that the process was the same with regard to "dressing like a girl," adding, "It's little by little."
 With regard to the gender she was more comfortable as, Cunningham stated, "I definitely feel the most connected with myself I've ever felt.
 Maybe that's because before I began to explore my more masculine traits, I thought I was going to go through with a boob job."
 Cunningham said she had now "explored both sides" and felt she knew herself well.